Daniel Fry: White Sands incident

-From the White Sands Proving Ground in New Mexico where he worked, Fry had planned to join the July 4, 1949 evening festivities in nearby Las Cruces but missed the last bus.
-Finding the Bachelor Officers Quarters (BOQ) where he stayed too hot, he decided to explore a path in the desert he had never been down.
+On July 4, 1949, at the White Sands Proving Ground in New Mexico where he was employed, Fry had planned to join the Independence day festivities that evening in nearby Las Cruces, but he missed the last bus.
+Finding the temperature in his room at the Bachelor Officers Quarters (BOQ) uncomfortably hot, he decided to take a walk and explore a path in the desert where he had never been before.
 There, Fry claimed a 30-foot (10 m) diameter, 16 foot (5 m) high "oblate spheroid" landed in front of him, and he talked remotely with the pilot who operated the craft from a "mother ship" 900 miles (1400 km) above Earth.
 Fry claimed he was invited aboard and flown over New York City and back in 30 minutes.
 During the flight and subsequent meetings, Fry asserted that he talked with the pilot named Alan, (pronounced "a-lawn") who gave Fry information on physics, the prehistory of Earth including Atlantis and Lemuria and the foundations of civilization.

-Truth or fiction

 Shortly after Fry went public with his story in 1954, he failed a polygraph examination about his claims.
 Fry also took photos and 16 mm film of supposed UFOs, but subsequent analysis of the original footage has provided evidence both the film and photographs were a hoax.

-Later, Fry claimed to have received a doctorate; the "degree" was from a mail-order company in London, UK, called Saint Andrew College and was a "Doctorate of Cosmism".
+Later, Fry claimed to have received a doctorate; the "degree" was from a UK mail-order company in London, called Saint Andrew College and was a "Doctorate of Cosmism".

 Many years later, Fry also changed the date the event took place from July 4, 1950, to July 4, 1949.